suprajaarthi/Cartoonify-image/README.md

 # Cartoonify-image
 Cartooning an Image using OpenCV – Python

-Run pip install easygui to upload files
+1.Run pip install easygui to upload files

-Run pip install opencv to install cv2
+2.Run pip install opencv to install cv2

-Upload the image and save it to gallery
+3.Upload the image and save it to gallery